Nishnha/nishnha.github.io/about/index.md

 Previously, I co-founded a startup and worked as the lead software engineer.
 I have also held software engineering internships at The Home Depot (OrangeWorks), GE Digital, GE Power, and NCR.
 I also did a gig as a fintech consultant at a company based in London.
 If you'd like to know more about my past work experience you can download my [resume]("/res/Nishant Sinha Resume.pdf") or my [CV]("/res/Nishant Sinha CV.pdf").

 While I enjoy software engineering, I have strong interests in chemistry and physics.
 I was once a chemistry teacher assistant and twice a computer science teacher assistant.
 Interestingly enough, I have a slight dislike towards biology.
+I graduated cum laude from Georgia State University with a bachelors in Computer Science.

 ## Core Values
 > Good planning without good working is nothing. - Dwight D. Eisenhower